srobo/docs/robots_101/programme_structure.md

 ## Kickstart

 Kickstart is the event which kicks off a competition year.
-The structure of the competition and the game rules are announced and any questions you have will be answered.
+The structure of the competition and the [game rules][rules] are announced and any questions you have will be answered.

 Typically this is a one day in-person event in October (usually a Saturday).
 Throughout the day there are Blueshirts (our awesome volunteers!) around in